nespinoza/stsci-exocoffee/README.md

 ## How to update the website at www.stsci.edu/~exocoffee

-First, you need to install `ruby`, `bundler` and `jekyll`; see, e.g., (this github tutorial)[https://docs.github.com/en/enterprise-server@3.0/github/working-with-github-pages/creating-a-github-pages-site-with-jekyll].
+First, you need to install `ruby`, `bundler` and `jekyll`; see, e.g., [this github tutorial](https://docs.github.com/en/enterprise-server@3.0/github/working-with-github-pages/creating-a-github-pages-site-with-jekyll).
 An even easier way of accomplishing this is with `conda` --- simply do `conda install -c conda-forge rb-jekyll`.
 Once that is set, you need to update/compile this site locally following these steps:

 1. Clone this repository.
 2. Do `bundle update`.
 This will install/update all packages necesary to compile this site.